bstopp/puppet-aem/docs/osgi-config/File-Type.md

-## File Type Example
+## OSGi Config: File Type Example

 If the **type** is set to *file*, a file will be created in the *<home>/crx-quickstart/install* folder.

 **Note**: File OSGi Configurations only seem to be ready before the AEM instance starts for the first time.
-This is a funcion of AEM; not a failure of the module to create the defined file.
+This is a function of AEM; not a failure of the module to create the defined file.

 This example sets the Referrer Filter to allow the host *author.localhost* and *vagrant.localhost*.